apache/flink-training/long-ride-alerts/README.md

 The stream is out-of-order, and it is possible that the END event for a ride will be processed before its START event.

-A START or END event may be missing, but you may assume there are no duplicated events.
+An END event may be missing, but you may assume there are no duplicated events, and no missing START events.

+It is not enough to simply wait for the END event and calculate the duration, as we want to be alerted about the long ride as soon as possible.

 You should eventually clear any state you create.